-Brisbane’s fabulous Revive Pop Up Fashion Festival returned to Southbank for 2017 on Friday 18 August.
+Brisbane’s fabulous Revive Pop Up Fashion Festival returns to Southbank for 2017 on Friday 18 August.
 Live for Less talked with two of the guest speakers appearing at the event about the many benefits of recycled fashion.

 Jill Chivers from Shop Your Wardrobe and Leah Musch from Un Material Girl are both passionate advocates of second-hand clothing and the “slow fashion” movement.
 We asked them about dressing for less and how to win more people over to choosing second-hand clothing.